gajus/eslint-plugin-jsdoc/README.md

         might use this with `@throws` to suggest that only free form text is being input or with `@augments` (for jsdoc mode) to disallow Closure-style bracketed usage along with a required namepath.
+      - (An array of strings) - A list of permissible types.
   - `required` - Array of one of the following (defaults to an empty array, meaning none are required):
     - One or both of the following strings (if both are included, then both